Animal Feeding Operations – An Overview

 Farm System Reform Act

 In 2019 and 2020, Senator Cory Booker (D-NJ) and Representative Ro Khanna (D-CA) introduced bills to create the Farm System Reform Act.
-The bill never made it past the introductory stage, but it was re-introduced in 2021 in both the House and the Senate.
-The law would place an immediate moratorium on both new and expanded CAFOs, require large CAFOs to stop operating as large CAFOs by 2040, and authorize a voluntary buyout program for AFO operators who want to transition to other activities.
-It would also amend the PSA in an effort to protect family farmers and ranchers as well as restore or institute mandatory country-of-origin labeling for beef, pork, and dairy products.
+The bills never made it past the introductory stage, but it was re-introduced in 2021 and 2023 in both the House and the Senate.
+The law would place an immediate moratorium on new and expanded CAFOs, require large CAFOs to stop operating as large CAFOs by 2040, and authorize a voluntary buyout program for AFO operators who want to transition to other activities.
 The bill has received both support and criticism from the agriculture industry.
-As of January 2022, the Senate version had been referred to the Senate Committee on Agriculture, Nutrition, and Forestry, while the House version was referred to the House Subcommittee on Livestock and Foreign Agriculture.
+As of 2024, the Senate version had been referred to the Senate Committee on Agriculture, Nutrition, and Forestry, while the House version was referred to the House Subcommittee on Livestock, Dairy, and Poultry.